 Once you create a blank pivot table, we have to insert row & column fields in it.

 I have used Year & Month as a row fields.
-And, Zone as a column field.
+And, zone as a column field.
 You can define positions of a field by using position numbers.

 Now it’s time to insert a data field into the pivot table.

-Use this above code to insert a data field in you pivot table.
+Use above code to insert a data field in your pivot table.
 I have used Amount as a data field but you can change it as per your need.
 You can also format numbers as per your need.
 And, If you are using more than one data fields you have to define their positions as well.